Memorial University of Newfoundland: Campus housing

 Student Residences provides on-campus housing at the St. John's campus in three residential complexes: Paton College, Macpherson College, and Burton's Pond Apartments.
 There is a dining hall for students in residence, R. Gushue Hall, serviced by Aramark.
 A meal plan is mandatory for students in Paton College and Macpherson College.

-The Paton College dormitories offer traditional dormitory-style accommodations for approximately 1000 students in nine residences, called Houses, and named after persons associated with the university or Newfoundland and Labrador: Barnes, Blackall, Bowater, Burke, Curtis, Doyle, Hatcher, Rothermere, and Squires.
+Paton College dormitories offer dormitory-style accommodations for approximately 1000 students in nine residences, called Houses, and named after persons associated with the university or Newfoundland and Labrador: Barnes, Blackall, Bowater, Burke, Curtis, Doyle, Hatcher, Rothermere, and Squires.

-The newer Macpherson College consists of two similarly named Halls: Shiwak and Cluett, which house 250 students each, and were officially opened in 2013.
+The newer Macpherson College consists of two halls: Shiwak and Cluett, which house 250 students each and were officially opened in 2013.

 The five Courts of Burton's Pond apartments accommodate a total of 640 students (inclusive of any dependents) in four-bedroom apartments and provide a more independent lifestyle on campus.
-They are, in alphabetical order, Baltimore, Cabot, Cartier, Gilbert, and Guy.
+They are Baltimore, Cabot, Cartier, Gilbert, and Guy.

+Formerly, there were three residential colleges operated by different Christian church denominations at St. John's Campus.
+Coughlan College was operated by the United Church of Canada, Queen's College by the Anglican Church of Canada, and St. John's College by the Roman Catholic Church.
+In the present day, none of the Colleges accept residents; they are now occupied by the University's academic and administrative units.

 Sports, clubs, and traditions

 Memorial's sports teams, the Memorial Sea-Hawks (formerly The Beothuks), are part of the Atlantic University Sport (AUS) league of U Sports.
 There are varsity teams in men's and women's basketball, cross-country, soccer, swimming, and women's volleyball.
-Curling, track and field and wrestling are also available as club sports.
-The university also has student media, including a radio station, CHMR-FM, and a newspaper, The Muse.
+Curling, track and field and wrestling are available as club sports.
+The university has student media, including a radio station, CHMR-FM, and a newspaper, The Muse.

 Cultural impact

 Postage stamp

-On 1 January 1943, and again on 21 March 1946, 'Memorial University College' stamps were issued based on a design by Herman Herbert Schwartz.
+On 1 January 1943 and again on 21 March 1946, 'Memorial University College' stamps were issued based on a design by Herman Herbert Schwartz.
 The 2¢ / 30¢ stamps were perforated 12 and were printed by the Canadian Bank Note Company, Limited.

 Sponsors

 Memorial University's Faculty of Engineering and Applied Science and Faculty of Science are major sponsors of Women in Science and Engineering Newfoundland and Labrador (WISE NL).
-MUN has provided support to WISE NL's Student Summer Employment Program, Aboriginal Youth Conference, and the WinSETT Leadership Program - St. John's series.
+MUN has supported WISE NL's Student Summer Employment Program, Indigenous Youth Initiatives, Professional Mentorship Program and the WinSETT Leadership Program - St. John's series.

-Hudson and Rex
+Hudson & Rex

-The Canadian crime comedy/drama series Hudson & Rex, based on the Austrian show Inspector Rex, is filmed at Memorial University on a regular basis.
-The Bruneau Centre stands in for the headquarters of the fictional St. John's Police department, whilst the rest of the campus has been used to portray the equally fictional Heritage University of Newfoundland and Labrador.
+The Canadian crime comedy/drama series Hudson & Rex, based on the Austrian show Inspector Rex, is filmed at Memorial University regularly.
+The Bruneau Centre stands in for the headquarters of the fictional St. John's Police Department, while the rest of the campus has been used to portray the equally fictional Heritage University of Newfoundland and Labrador.